Homepage > Education and Learning > Schools > Find a School > School Search

 o Pupil voice

-o Detailed assessments and target tracking ensure that all learners achieve and make progress at St John the Evangelist Catholic Academy
+o Detailed assessments and target tracking ensure that all learners achieve and make progress at St John the Evangelist Catholic Academy.

 Keeping students safe & supporting wellbeing